ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 We'll start with a simple **three-tier app** — frontend, backend, and database.

-Since we're using our **KIND cluster with Calico**, we already have Network Policy support built in — so we're ready to go!

 **(Instructional tone)**
 Let’s open our terminal and create a new namespace called *production-app*: